 Mark Stinde is the Vice President of Asset Protection at Casey’s, overseeing Asset Protection, Inventory, and Safety.
 With over 35 years of retail experience, Mark has held executive leadership roles in asset protection, operations, and safety.
 Before joining Casey’s, he led Asset Protection programs for Kroger, JC Penney, 7-Eleven, and Circuit City.
 His extensive experience also includes various leadership roles in Asset Protection at The Home Depot.

 Mark is actively involved in several retail industry organizations.
 He currently serves as the Chairman of the Board for the Loss Prevention Foundation, an Editorial Board Member for LP Magazine, and a Board Member of the Asset Protection Leadership Council for the Retail Industry Leaders Association.
-Most recently, Mark has engaged with the NACS LP Working Group.
+Most recently, Mark has been engaged with the NACS LP Working Group.
 Mark earned his MBA from Southern Methodist University, Cox School of Business.

 All 2025 NACS Loss Prevention and Safety Symposium events and accommodations will take place at: